Amar Musić (footballer)

 Amar Musić (born 20 January 2003) is a Bosnian professional footballer who plays as a defender for First League of FBiH club Radnik Hadžići.

 Club career

-In August 2021, Musić made his debut for his childhood club Željezničar in a away loss against Zrinjski Mostar.
+In August 2021, Musić made his debut for his childhood club Željezničar in an away loss against Zrinjski Mostar.
 After Musić finished season with Željezničar, next season he went on loan in First League of FBiH club Gradina.
 After Musić returned to Željezničar from loan, he signed new contract with the club.
 However, in the winter transfer window, he left the club and signed for Radnik Hadžići.

 Personal life

 Amar's father Vedin was also a professional footaballer.